How to Grow Summer Squash in the backyard – GardenHomeLife4u

 Plant summer squash in an area with fertile soil that’s exposed to at least 6-8 hours of sunlight every day.
 Prepare the soil by tilling it to a depth of 8-10 inches and mixing in 4-5 inches of compost.
 Plant the squash seeds 1 inch deep, spacing them about 18 inches apart in rows that are spaced 4 feet apart.
 Water the area deeply after planting and keep the soil moist until germination occurs.
 Once seedlings emerge, thin out any overcrowded plants so that each plant.
 The ideal location also has plenty of space, since the plants need room to spread out as they mature.
 Make sure to clear away any weeds and stones before planting your squash plants or seeds, then add a layer of mulch around each one for extra insulation and water retention.

-Summer squashes – Grow in POTS
+Summer Squashes – Grow in POTS

 Summer squash plants can be grown in pots or directly in the soil.
 If you want to grow them in pots, choose large pots (at least 20-liter capacity) and use rich potting compost mixed with plenty of well-rotted manure or other organic matter (such as garden compost).